 Each team must register using the link below.
 Teams that are registered for the 2015 Design Competition will receive the FTP upload instructions via email.
 If your team is not registered, you will NOT receive this information.

 Results were selected for the 2014 Design Competition as follows:

 California Polytechnic State University, San Luis Obispo (1.2 MB zip)

 Univ. of Central Florida (2.4 MB PDF)

 Univ. of Georgia

 ASHRAE sponsors these competitions to encourage students to become involved in a profession that is crucial to insuring a sustainable future for our Earth – the design of energy-efficient HVAC systems.
-ASHRAE will recognize the outstanding student design projects at the 2015 ASHRAE Winter Meeting to be held in Chicago, January 24th – 28th, 2015.
+ASHRAE will recognize the outstanding student design projects at the 2016 ASHRAE Winter Meeting to be held in Orlando, FL, January 23-27th, 2016.